mendhak/mendhak.github.io/posts/2023-11-19-hands-on-llm-tutorial.md

 print(get_content_from_url('https://www.universetoday.com/164299/an-asteroid-will-occult-betelgeuse-on-december-12th/'))
 ```

-We now create a Langchain `Tool` wrapper and give it a description.
+We now create a LangChain `Tool` wrapper and give it a description.
 This will help the LLM understand what the tool can do.

 ```python
 from langchain.tools import Tool